pbitty/who_dunit/README.md

 ## Design

 In ApplicationController:
-around_filter stores the current user in current thread for the duration of the action
+* around_filter stores the current user in current thread for the duration of the action ** current user stored in thread-local variable

 In Model:
+* has_one association to user for 'created_by'
+* has_one association to user for 'updated_by'
-before_create calback sets 'created_by' column
+* before_create calback sets 'created_by' column
-before_save callback sets 'updated_by' column
+* before_save callback sets 'updated_by' column

 In Migrations: